-The freshmen fifteen is avoidable as long as you avoid it.
+The freshman fifteen is avoidable as long as you avoid it.
 Considering you’re in college, you’re smart enough to know what is good for you and what isn’t so nothing comes as a surprise.

-The hardest part is resisting those late night urges and stress eating.
+The hardest part is resisting those late-night urges and stress eating.